ritwickrajmakhal/AppBox/README.md

 **GO Web Store** is a dedicated platform for Liquid Galaxy applications, including Google Earth and Chromium-based apps, Progressive Web Apps (PWAs), and data visualization projects.
 These apps have been developed over time, many as part of the Google Summer of Code initiative.

-**Why "GO"?**
+> **Note**
-The name "GO" reflects our focus on Google Earth as a foundational aspect of our work, emphasizing the Google Open Source community and its contributions.
+> **Why "GO"?**: The name "GO" reflects our focus on Google Earth as a foundational aspect of our work, emphasizing the Google Open Source community and its contributions.
+The liquid galaxy is a cluster panoramic visualiztion of the Google Earth.

 ---